elvisdavalillo/Project-Mcnulty/README.md

-# Project McNulty - Predicting Illegal Drugs Consumption
+# Project McNulty - Predicting Illegal Drugs Consumption (Classification)

 ## Contents
 You can find the pdf presentation, the code and the original survey data in this repository.